noerw/mobile-sensebox/README.md

 and based on the [ESP8266 Arduino core](https://github.com/esp8266/Arduino) for Arduino IDE.
 The sketch should work with any other ESP variant as well.

-The GPS module must provide NMEA sentences & be connected via the hardware serial (GPIOs `0` & `1`) SoftSerial did not work for me but created many issues (random crashes, due to buffer overflows?).
+The GPS module must provide NMEA sentences & be connected via the hardware serial (Wemos Pins `0` & `1`).
+`SoftSerial` did not work for me but created many issues (random crashes, due to buffer overflows?).

 ## software installation
 - install [Arduino IDE](https://arduino.cc/en/Main/Software)
 - install [ESP8266 Arduino core](https://github.com/esp8266/Arduino#installing-with-boards-manager)
 - connect your ESP8266 via USB
-- open the file `mobile-sensebox.ino` in the Arduino IDE
+- open the file `mobile-sensebox.ino` in Arduino IDE
 - change the configuration to your needs in the file `config.h`
 - select the board `Wemos D1 (retired)` (or whatever you have)
 - hit upload (the GPS device must not be connected!)